 Under federal law, an employer can be held liable for their own negligence, and for any negligent actions of their employees.

 Some of the most common types of Jones Act accidents include:

-There are many injuries can fall under the Jones Act, and any of these injuries can be serious.
-Heavy-duty machinery used on boats often contribute to serious injuries, but accidents can occur anywhere.
+There are many injuries that can fall under the Jones Act, and any of them can be serious.
+Heavy-duty machinery used on boats often contributes to serious injuries, but accidents can occur anywhere.
 Some of the most common injuries covered by the Jones Act include:

-The process to getting compensation from the Jones Act can be extremely complex, and having an experienced personal injury attorney on your side can make the process easier and less stressful.
-An experienced Jones Act lawyer at The Barnes Firm knows the rules and guidelines that govern how accident victims receive compensation under this law, and our team can help boat workers get the best result possible from an injury claim.
+The process of getting compensation from the Jones Act can be extremely complex, and having an experienced personal injury attorney on your side can make the process easier and less stressful.
+An experienced Jones Act lawyer at The Barnes Firm knows the rules and guidelines that govern how accident victims receive compensation under this law.
+Our team can help boat workers get the best results possible from an injury claim.

 Whether your vessel was at sea or in port, workers can get compensation for injuries, which covers:

 If you or a loved one has been hurt on a boat, your family could receive financial compensation under the Jones Act.
-The Barnes Firm has helped many sailors, fisherman and other crew members get fair compensation after suffering an injury on the job.
+The Barnes Firm has helped many sailors, fisherman, and other crew members get fair compensation after suffering an injury on the job in your area.

 Contact a Jones Act lawyer today for a FREE case evaluation!

 or call us at(800) 800-0000

 We are always available to discuss your case.
 Give us a call at (800) 800-0000.